GoGoDuck912/Self-Correction-Human-Parsing/README.md

 # Self Correction for Human Parsing

-An out-of-box human parsing representation extracter.
+An out-of-box human parsing representation extractor.
 Also the 3rd LIP challenge winner solution!

 ![lip-visualization](./img/lip-visualization.jpg)

 At this time, we provide the trained models on three popular human parsing datasets that achieve the state-of-the-art performance.
-We hope our work could serve as a basic human parsing representation extracter and faciliate your own tasks.
+We hope our work could serve as a basic human parsing representation extractor and facilitate your own tasks, e.g. Fashion AI, Person Re-Identification, Virtual Reality, Virtual Try-on, Human Analysis and so on.

 ## TODO List

 - [x] Inference code on three popular single person human parsing datasets.
 - [ ] Training code
-- [ ] Inference code on multi-person and video human parsing datasets.
+- [ ] Extension on multi-person and video human parsing tasks.

 Coming Soon!
 Stay tuned!